l'histoire - Fondation pour Genève l'histoire - Fondation pour Genève

 The Foundation is also committed to raising awareness of the 17 Sustainable Development Goals (SDGs), established in 2015 by the United Nations, through a traveling exhibition.

-Ivan Pictet will leave the Fondation pour Genève in 2020 after having led it for nearly 20 years.
-Marc Pictet will succeed him.
+Ivan Pictet left the Fondation pour Genève in 2020 after having led it for nearly 20 years.
+Marc Pictet succeeds him.

 History of the FPG Network